Tributes to ‘quiet revolutionary’ of Scottish higher education

 Former University of Aberdeen principal Professor Sir Charles Duncan Rice led the university from 1996 to 2010 and is described as a champion of philanthropy in the higher education sector.

-Professor Sir Duncan Rice spearheaded a philanthropic fundraising campaign at the university, the flagship of which was the £57 million state-of-the-art library named in his honour.
+Professor Sir Duncan Rice, who died on Thursday, spearheaded a philanthropic fundraising campaign at the university, the flagship of which was the £57 million state-of-the-art library named in his honour.

 He began his career in Aberdeen and worked at universities in the United States where he was involved in higher education fundraising campaigns before returning to a role at his alma mater in 1996.